CSCI1090-F24/ps3/README.md

 * The date.
 * "This code is my own work.
 I did not share my code or look at the code of another student.
 I did not consult ChatGPT, CoPilot, or another large language model."

+### This problem set is due Monday, September 16, at 11:59pm EDT.

 ## Part 1: Creating the perfect playlist

 Using IDLE, open a new file and save it into your `ps3-yourusername` repo as `ps3-part1.py`.
 This program will contain the following: